peter-woyzbun/simplesql/README.md

 # simplesql

-`simplesql` offers a simplified SQL syntax that hides the complexity of joins on foreign keys.
-It compiles to valid PostgreSQL (MySQL to come, using `WHERE EXISTS (...)
+`simplesql` offers a simplified (subset of) SQL syntax that hides the complexity of joins on foreign keys.
+It compiles to valid
+PostgreSQL (MySQL to come, using `WHERE EXISTS (...)
 OR EXISTS (...)
 AND EXISTS(...)` clauses rather than `UNION`/`INTERSECT`).